syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Length

-The `Length` property of Annotation is used to align the Annotations based on fractions.
-0 represents Top/Left corner, 1 represents Bottom/Right corner, and 0.5 represents half of Width/Height.
+The `Length` property of annotation is used to align the annotations based on fractions.
+0 represents Top-Left corner, 1 represents Bottom-Right corner, and 0.5 represents half of Width/Height.
 The defaut value is 0.5d.

 {% tabs %}
 {% highlight xaml %}